Djokovic set to rule over Wimbledon's young pretenders - RFI

 Apart from dropping the first set of his opener against British wildcard Jack Draper, Djokovic has been untroubled.

-"I feel like I've been playing, hitting the ball well throughout the entire tournament, putting myself exactly where I want to be: semi-finals," said 34-year-old Djokovic.
+"I feel like I've been playing, hitting the ball well throughout the entire tournament, putting myself exactly where I want to be: semi-finals," said 34-year-old Djokovic who can reach his 30th Slam final on Friday.

 "Not spending too much energy.
 Now I really have to be consistent from the first to last point in the next match, and hopefully another one on Sunday."